Morristown-Hamblen High School East: Sports

 Sports offered at Morristown East High School include baseball, men and women's basketball, cheerleading, cross country, American football, golf, men and women's soccer, softball, swimming, tennis, track, volleyball, and wrestling.

 Burke-Toney Stadium

 Burke-Toney Stadium, located on the grounds of Morristown East High, is used for home football games for both East and West.
 The schools alternate the home title each year when they play each other.
 The East vs. West football game is usually the most attended game of the year.
 The stadium is also used for soccer and band practice.
-East has won a total of 69 games since the school has opened.
+East has won a total of 41,584 games since the school has opened.

-Student organizations

-Student Council

-The Student Council represents the student body and gives them a channel through which their opinions may be expressed and considered in the policy making of the school.
-It is hoped that all students at MHHSE will take an active part in the Student Council, either as a candidate, a campaigner, or as an interested voter.
-The Student Council is also known as "StuCo" to the students of MHHSE.

-Clubs and Organizations

-A variety of clubs and organizations are active on the campus of MHHSE.
-Each group encourages students to get involved and participate.